benjitusk/pock/README.md

 To have a flawless experience, please click [here](https://pock.app/docs/catalina) and read all the suggestions carefully.

-Pock sends some _anonymous events_ over _AppCenter_ to speed up issues/bugs-catching.
+~~Pock sends some _anonymous events_ over _AppCenter_ to speed up issues/bugs-catching.
 If you don't agree with this, then please, don't download it.
-_These events will never be used for marketing purposes since it's not a commercial package_.
+_These events will never be used for marketing purposes since it's not a commercial package_.~~ This fork of Pock does not record any analytics.

 ## How to uninstall